• Loading...

 Diagnostic Information: Small amounts of blood lead can be damaging to the development of a child.

-Note: Any screening Blood Lead Level (BLL) above 10.0 μg/dL must be confirmed with a venous sample.
+Note: Any screening capillary Blood Lead Level (BLL) 5.0 μg/dL or greater must be confirmed with a venous specimen.

 Specimen/Supply Requirements